 At the foot of the hill you will notice the old merry-go-round which has also become kind of a landmark of Montmartre.

-Boutique hotel set 400 m from Sacré-Coeur. every room has a unique decor, bathrobes and slippers.
-Meals can be taken in the heated patio.
-A cosy bar is also available on site.
+Mom’Art Hotel is a boutique hotel set 400 m from Sacré-Coeur.
+Each room has a unique decor, bathrobes and slippers.
+Meals can be taken in the heated patio, and a cosy bar is also available on site.

 Why not stay close to the magnificent Jardin du Luxembourg in the 6th arrondissement on the Left Bank?
 It is a welcome refuge in the heart of the city covering centuries of history and Italian Baroque design, represented by its many statues.
 At the same time you will be right in the centre of well-established French educational institutions and amazing constructions such as the glorious Panthéon.